Legendary Resistance (3/Day). If the dragon fails a saving throw, it can choose to succeed instead.

 Tail Attack.
 The dragon makes a tail attack.

-On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:
+On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects; the dragon can’t use the same effect two rounds in a row:

-The region containing a legendary brass dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects:
+The region containing a legendary blue dragon’s lair is warped by the dragon’s magic, which creates one or more of the following effects: